lubuntu-team/manual/README.md

 # Lubuntu Manual Source Code

 This is the Lubuntu Manual source code.
 The concept was derived from [the Kubuntu Manual](https://github.com/ahoneybun/kubuntu-manual).
 The master branch of this data is now on LXQt for Lubuntu 18.10+ and if you want code for earlier versions it is on the LXDE branch.
+For each relase of a distro go to the numerical number of that release such as 19.10.

 ## How it works